MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_WQL.md

 of the Name and Version properties of instances of the Win32_Bios WMI class.

-PS C:> Get-WmiObject –Class Win32_Bios -Property Name, Version
+PS C:> Get-WmiObject -Class Win32_Bios -Property Name, Version

 # __GENUS          : 2